Resources

 February 2021

 Do you have questions about mental health, but don’t know who or where to ask?
 Psychwire is a popular website for mental health professionals, and the ASK section allows world-leading experts to answer questions from the public.
-Dr. Christiana Bratiotis and Dr. Gail Steketee were invited by Psychwire to answer your questions on hoarding.
+Dr. Christiana Bratiotis and Dr. Gail Steketee were invited by Psychwire to answer questions on hoarding.

 Municipalities work to support those with hoarding issues